open-contracting-extensions/ocds_contract_signatories_extension/README.md

 ## Extension fields

-This extension adds a `signatories` property to the `contract` section.
+This extension adds a `signatories` property to the `contracts` section.
 The `signatories` property is an array of `OrganizationReference`'s.

 ## Example